iivanoo/cordovaboilerplate/README.md

 * an emulate.sh script for automatically building the project in Sublime ([see here](http://www.ivanomalavolta.com/how-to-automatically-run-and-refresh-the-ripple-emulator-from-sublime-text/))
 * all Require dependencies are organized using the comfortable [Require syntactic sugar](http://requirejs.org/docs/api.html#cjsmodule)
 * minimal responsive grid system for quickly organizing contents in a 12-columns grid via [IceCream](http://html5-ninja.com/icecream/)
+* if the app is running on an iOS 7 device, then we automatically add the 20px margin for the iOS 7 status bar
 * overridden the Backbone extend so that its objects can now be easily spotted in the Chrome heap profiler
+* included the concept of *Page*, it extends Backbone.View and represents a full screen of the mobile application, it can be used for customly manage in the future the navigation between pages of the app
 * a *close* method for closing each view and managing all its inner views and bound events
 * a *changePage* method for the Backbone Router that manages to switch between mobile app pages in a generic and reusable manner
 * generic function to show a web page within a Cordova application and checking if the user has an Internet connection
 * other useful functions are spread within the boilerplate, such as mobile-friendly CSS3 stylesheet, organization of the project in semantic directories (like: templates, js, img), etc.
-* other convenience JavaScript functions, such as the one for stripping XML-based strings, checking if a JS object is empty, and so on.
+* other convenience JavaScript functions, such as the one for stripping XML-based strings, checking if a JS object is empty, String.startsWith, String.endsWith, and so on.

 Please, if you find some bugs or aspects to be enhanced, drop be a line!